karaoc/dayz.test/[Server-Hosting]-NotificationSettings.md

 Bool.
 - 0 = The notification when ever an airdrop has been droped on the drop location will not be displayed
 - 1 = Displays the notification when ever a airdrop has been droped on the drop location

+### "ShowAirdropEnded"
+Bool. ("The Airdrop at ... was destroyed by infected.")
+- 0 = The notification when ever an airdrop has ended on the drop location will not be displayed
+- 1 = Displays the notification when ever a airdrop has ended on the drop location

 ### "ShowPlayerAirdropStarted"
 Bool.